kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-token.md

 {% capture overview %}

-Bootstrap tokens are used for establishing bidirectional trust between a node joining the cluster and a the master node, as described in [authenticating with bootstrap tokens](/docs/admin/bootstrap-tokens/).
+Bootstrap tokens are used for establishing bidirectional trust between a node joining the cluster and a master node, as described in [authenticating with bootstrap tokens](/docs/admin/bootstrap-tokens/).

 `kubeadm init` creates an initial token with a 24-hour TTL.
 The following commands allow you to manage such a token and also to create and manage new ones.